 3. If you feel sick, get tested

 If you’re experiencing flu symptoms, your best bet is to contact your PCP, who can evaluate whether any kind of medical treatment is necessary and advise you on ways to minimize your discomfort.
 They may suggest using telehealth, which allows you to talk to a provider without having to leave your home or risk getting others sick.
-Most members of Tufts Health Plan commercial plans have access to Telehealth Virtual Care provided by Teladoc®.² Visiting an urgent care clinic is also an option.
-If you are having trouble breathing, however, call 911 or go to your nearest emergency room immediately.
+Most members of Tufts Health Plan commercial plans have access to Telehealth Virtual Care provided by Teladoc®1 where you and your family can connect 24/7 with a board certified provider.
+Visiting an urgent care clinic is also an option.
+However, if you are having trouble breathing call 911 or go to your nearest emergency room immediately.